 there is no EPA-approved performance specification test for chlorine electrochemical

 sensors nor is there any work in progress to develop one.
 In addition, the letter

-located in the appendix by Mr. Phillip Juneau of Emission Monitoring, Inc., states
+located in the appendix by Mr. Phillip Juneau of Emission Monitoring, LLC, states

 that continuous chlorine sensors can suffer from calibration drift, non-linearity